 2. On the next screen, you will be able to see the status of Storage in your iCloud Account.

-If there is insufficient storage space, you can buy either buy more storage by going to Manage Account Storage > Change Storage Plan or make efforts to Free Up iCloud Storage.
+If there is insufficient storage space, you can either make efforts to free up storage space in your iCloud Account or buy additional iCloud storage by going to Manage Account Storage > Change Storage Plan.

 5. Sign Out of Apple ID